natekdang/rshell/README.md

 # Summary

 The goal of this project is to recreate a command shell in C++.
 This command shell is known as rshell.
-It can take commands and chain them using && (and) and || (or).
+It can take commands and chain them using the connectors: '&&' (and), '||' (or), ';' (semicolon).

-We parsed the user input using the Boost tokenizer and converted the tokens into a postfix notation.
-Our connectors (;, ||, &&) served as the operators for our tree.
-The commands and their arguments make up the operands.
+We parsed the user input using the Boost tokenizer and converted the tokens into a postfix notation in order for our binary tree implementation to work.
+Our connectors (;, ||, &&) served as the operators for our tree (internal nodes).
+The commands and their arguments make up the operands (leaves).

-We implemented a postfix binary tree to handle commands and connectors.
+Once we had our tokens in postfix notation we iterated through the vector of tokens and converted each token into either an Executable (Command/Exit) object or a Connector (And/Or/Semicolon) object, and used the postfix binary tree algorithm in order to build our tree.

 ## How to Use

+Input bash commands on a single line.
+Seperate commands using connectors:

+|| == OR, if the left command fails the right command executes
+&& == AND, if left command succeeds, then right command executes ; == Next command executes

+exit == exits the command line

 ## Known Bugs

+When a command fails, exit needs to be input multiple times (usually twice)

+Exit rarely closes entire bash, but could not replicate so it was possibly user error

+exit(0) command causes 5 possible blocks of memory leakage

 ## Authors